gottesmm/swift/docs/SemanticARC.md

 ### Representation

 ARC was first implemented for Objective C and is the basis for managing life times of reference types in Swift.
-In Objective C, ARC pointers were represented in LLVM IR as i8* pointers whose lifetimes were managed by retain and release function calls.
+In Objective C, ARC pointers are represented in LLVM IR as i8* pointers whose lifetimes were managed by retain and release function calls.
+These function calls do not necessarily have any semantic connection in the IR itself (i.e. one can not verify if two retain, release pairs are truly paired).
+In addition, two pointers could only be proven to be the same via conservative heuristics.
 The convention for passing an argument in Objective C was +0 so that was assumed by default.
-This caused issues since there was no true semantic verification that a value being passed off to a function was truly supposed to be passed at +0 or if a retain was truly matched with a release (or with a store).
-As a result, the ability to
+This caused issues since there was no true semantic verification that a value being passed off to a function was truly supposed to be passed at +0.

+The ARC implementation in Swift improved upon these issues by attempting to begin specifying ARC relationships at the function boundary level.
+For instance, in Swift a function specifies the ownership convention that it expects each one of its arguments to

 ### Optimization